nixworks/public/news/2007/09/7/README.md

 ##### Robert Mugabe
 ### [ Robert Mugabe, the President of Zimbabwe, accused Levy Mwanawasa, the President of Zambia and Chairman of the Southern African Development Community, of selling out his country to the Western world and plotting with foreign intelligence agencies during an SADC conference in August.
 President Mwanawasa later apologized to Mugabe, saying Mugabe had misunderstood an earlier comment. ](/news/2007/09/7/robert-mugabe-the-president-of-zimbabwe-accused-levy-mwanawasa-the-president-of-zambia-and-chairman-of-the-southern-african-development.md)
-_Context: Southern African Development Community, Levy Mwanawasa, President, President of Zimbabwe, Robert Mugabe_
+_Context: President of Zimbabwe, President, Southern African Development Community, Robert Mugabe, Levy Mwanawasa_

 ##### U.S. District Court for the District of Columbia
 ### [ United States District Court judge Royce Lamberth orders Iran to pay $2.6 billion to victims and families in the 1983 Hezbollah bombing of a United States Marine Corps barracks in Lebanon that claimed 241 American lives. ](/news/2007/09/7/united-states-district-court-judge-royce-lamberth-orders-iran-to-pay-2-6-billion-to-victims-and-families-in-the-1983-hezbollah-bombing-of.md)
-_Context: U.S. District Court for the District of Columbia, $, Royce Lamberth, bomb, Hezbollah, Iran, Lebanese, Marine_
+_Context: U.S. District Court for the District of Columbia, Lebanese, bomb, Marine, Iran, Hezbollah, $, Royce Lamberth_

 ##### Roman Catholic Diocese of San Diego
 ### [ The Roman Catholic Diocese of San Diego agrees to pay $198.1 million to settle 144 claims of sexual abuse by clergy. ](/news/2007/09/7/the-roman-catholic-diocese-of-san-diego-agrees-to-pay-198-1-million-to-settle-144-claims-of-sexual-abuse-by-clergy.md)